le-quentin/blog/pages/001_welcome/item.md

 ### Tech stack

-This website is powered by [grav](https://github.com/getgrav/grav), a nice simple open source CMS.
+This website is powered by [Grav](https://github.com/getgrav/grav), a nice simple open source CMS.
 It was designed by my loving wife Caroline Bonnet, known by professionals as [Caroline Monin](https://cmonin.dev).

-What's great about grav, among other things, is its pure plain text mode for pages content.
+What's great about Grav, among other things, is its pure plain text mode for pages content.
 This blog is a simple arborescence of .md files.
 I host them on a dedicated [git repository](https://github.com/le-quentin/blog), and very easily deploy them to the website via sftp.
 It gives the blog's content all the power of git (simplicity, portability, powerful history) while making it vendor agnostic, which always feels good.

 The production website is hosted on a [Hostinger](https://www.hostinger.com) VPS.
 I deploy it via [Ansible](https://docs.ansible.com) as part of my [public infra](https://github.com/le-quentin/public-infra) IaC repository.